artykr/awidgets/README.md

 Run the following command-line scripts:

 1. `prestart-poetry.sh`.
 This will install the dependencies, create and pre-populate the database.
+NOTE: if you're using `pyenv` make sure to uncomment appropriate line in `prestart-poetry.sh` to disable virtual environments creation in `poetry`.
 2. `start.sh`.
 This will spin up a local web-server at port `8000`.

 ### Setup with pip